dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 In my opinion, this load generator programming pattern is quite straightforward, but you have to be open to this state machine mentality.
 That's why I spent so much effort analysing my wafer load scenario through the lens of state machines: to make sure that you, dear reader, embrace this way of thinking.

+If you end up implementing this pattern, please do let me know how it goes - while my use-case focuses on manufacturing scenarios, I wonder how different the load generator's state machine would look like if we were dealing with an e-commerce website, for example.
+I'll leave that as an exercise for the reader.

 Hopefully I didn't bore you with my writing, and perhaps you have learned something new.
 That's always my goal!